DavidGomez-dev/meddiccscorelanding/_pages/terms.md

 ## Contact Us

-For any questions or concerns regarding your privacy, you may contact us using the following details:
+For any questions or concerns regarding these terms, you may contact us using the following details:

 - {{ site.email }}